zachleat/zachleat.com/_posts/2021-10-12-monetization.md

   openGraphBackgroundImage: /og/sources/deposit-boxes.jpg
 ---
 _Updated on January 28, 2022 with new information for Svelte and Astro._
+_Updated on April 9, 2022 with new information for Eleventy._

 Three years into working on Eleventy, I continue to be blown away by [the adoption and community support](https://www.11ty.dev/blog/jamstack-survey-2021/) of folks contributing to the underdog.